galaxyproject/galaxy-hub/src/events/gccbosc2018/collaboration/index.md

   everyone to get oriented with potential projects at the [Training days](https://galaxyproject.org/events/gccbosc2018/training/) and conference.
 * CollaborationFest will happen in two stages
-  * Friday & Saturday: There will be lots of collaborative work, but also lots of learning about projects and software.
+  * Friday & Saturday: **CollaborationFest: Core:**
+    * There will be lots of collaborative work, but also lots of learning about projects and software.
-  * Sunday & Monday: The smaller of the two stages, these two days will focus on collaboration, collaboration, collaboration.
+  * Sunday & Monday: **CollaborationFest: Encore**
+    * The smaller of the two stages, these two days will focus on collaboration, collaboration, collaboration.

 CollaborationFest will have three tracks that will meet both jointly and separately:

-* *OBF:* Contribute to *any* open source bioinformatics project.
+* **OBF:** Contribute to *any* open source bioinformatics project.
   CollaborationFest is not Galaxy specific and we welcome anyone interested in open source projects.
 See last year's
   [OpenBio Codefest](https://www.open-bio.org/wiki/Codefest_2017) for examples of projects.
-* *Galaxy development (Galaxy Dev):* Learn how Galaxy and Galaxy code development works, and contribute to the Galaxy code base
+* **Galaxy development (Galaxy Dev):** Learn how Galaxy and Galaxy code development works, and contribute to the Galaxy code base
-* *Galaxy documentation, analysis, and training (Galaxy DAT):* Focus on expanding Galaxy community resources like training materials and documentation.
+* **Galaxy documentation, analysis, and training (Galaxy DAT):** Focus on expanding Galaxy community resources like training materials and documentation.

-While these three communities will exist, the groups will be fluid and highly interactive with each other.
+These three communities will be fluid and highly interactive with each other.
 There will be a joint gathering of all communities at least once a day.

 # Event goals, and who should attend